Market Executive, Head of Utah Commercial Banking

 Wardell has played a pivotal role in the grand openings of several high-profile properties, including Polaris Fashion Place, a 1.5-million-square-foot shopping center in Columbus, Ohio.
 Linda spent nine years with Glimcher Realty Trust, owner of Polaris, and while there opened two shopping centers and earned frequent career promotions, eventually serving as vice president of marketing.

 Wardell joined Taubman in January 2007.
-In Salt Lake City, Wardell is involved in the community including serving as the current Board Chair for the Downtown Alliance, Executive Board of the Salt Lake Chamber, Executive Committee of the Women’s Leadership Institute, Board of Downtown Rising, and Board of Directors for United Way of Salt Lake.
-In her spare time, Wardell enjoys hiking, biking and baking for those she loves.
+In Salt Lake City, Wardell is involved in the community including serving on the current Board for the Downtown Alliance, Executive Committee of the Women’s Leadership Institute, Zions Bank Advisory Board and the Business Advisory Board for Westminster College In her spare time, Wardell enjoys hiking, biking and baking for those she loves.